 OECD QRA-model Dialog Box 4/4 ×

-Enter the characteristics of section 1/3 for pe direction A eriod NORMAL and
+Enter the characteristics of section 1/3 for period NORMAL and direction A

 General Data

 Is This section a tunnel?
-C Yes
+O Yes O No

 Do you intend to use Rk-DG on this section?

-A Coordinates of origin of this section: C Abscissa (m):
+Coordinates of origin of this section Abscissa (m): Ordinate (m):

-Coordinates of destination of this section: Abscissa (m):
+Coordinates of destination of this section Abscissa (m): Ordinate (m):

-Total Length of this section (m): 0
+Total Lengt th of this section (m): 0

 CAUTION: You are not obliged to enter a length here.
 In that case, the entry of the co-ordinates of the section will automatically lead to calculate a length equivalent to a straight line between origin and destination of this section.
 However, if you use Sk-DG for this section, you are allowed to enter a length section greater than the one corresponding to a straight line.

 Cancel << P revious N ext >>